 In the forth part of the main() function are invoked all functions that in the functional programming paradigm are called higher order functions.
 First the iterate list() function is called, but with no valid address of a function that performs an operation on the list.
-This allows testing if the function behaves correctly under such circumstances.
-Next, the content of the list is displayed with the use of iterate list() invoked with an argument which is the address of the function that prints the value of a single element of the list.
-Please note, that the cursor is moved to the next line on the screen after the function terminates.
-In the 4th line the same function is called with the address of the double\element\value() function passed as an argument.
-This time the iterate\list() function doubles the value of each of the elements of the list.
-Then, the content of the list is displayed on the screen using the iterate\list() function (please compare lines no. 2 and no. 5).
+This verifies if the function behaves correctly under such circumstances.
+Next, the content of the list is displayed with the use of the iterate list() function invoked with an argument which is the address of the function that prints the value of a single element of the list.
+Please note, that the cursor is moved to the next line on the screen after the function exits.
+In the 4th line the same function is called with the address of the double_element_value() function passed as an argument.
+This time the iterate_list() function doubles the value of each of the elements of the list.
+Then, the content of the list is displayed on the screen using the iterate_list() function (please compare lines no. 2 and no. 5).